 Here are some benefits of starting and running an e-resident company:

 It’s not difficult to work as a freelancer in Austria, especially if you have support along the way.
-With Xolo Leap and Xolo Go, you have the support that you need.
+With Xolo Leap, you have the support that you need.
 We free you up so that you can focus on getting clients, doing a great job and getting paid.
-Get started as a freelancer or open your dream EU business with us.
+Open your dream EU business with us.